 What is the difference between the silk brocades and silk charmeuse?
 The brocade bags are the a kind of smooth, slippery-feeling fabric, but woven into a brocade, with several threads woven together (like a miniature tapestry) instead of just one texture.
 These threads make the pattern in the fabric, instead of the fabric being a dyed print.

-The silk charmeuse fabric is, smooth, and slippery-feeling.
-Sarah's current design (first conceived by Anne Akiko Meyers) puts this smooth side on the inside, so your instrument is surrounded by the smoothest part of the fabric.
-This type of fabric feels the most like a stereotypical wedding dress-supple and soft.
+The silk charmeuse fabric is smooth, and slippery-feeling.
+My current design (first conceived by Anne Akiko Meyers) puts this smooth side on the inside, so your instrument is surrounded by the smoothest part of the fabric.
+This type of fabric feels the most like a stereotypical wedding dress-- supple and soft.

 The natural fiber offers the most protection for your instrument from temperature and humidity changes, and are the most recommended by luthiers.
 It's hard to describe these things in words, so I'm happy to send you fabric samples if you would like to compare!

 How long will a cello or viola bag take?
 Once you've chosen a fabric that is available, I can give you a more exact time estimate for your bag.
-Current wait time for a custom project is now 1-2 months due to a high number of orders.
+Current wait time for a custom project is now around two months.

 How do I order a cello or viola bag?
 First, pick a print or a color.
-Second, message me at email@example.com, or via Facebook.
+Second, message me at firstname.lastname@example.org.
 (Measuring instructions for viola bags found here.)
 Viola bags vary slightly depending on the viola's size, between $65 and $75, cello bags are all $155.